 2. Stay compliant with the Standards of ASQA

-This might not come to your mind immediately when you think about how to reduce your RTO costs, but it is an important factor.
+Staying compliant is one surefire way to reduce your RTO costs.
 On 6 July 2018 ASQA revised fees to offer training provider cost reductions if they show high levels of compliance.
 This means:

 - Training providers that need a greater level of regulatory attention and oversight will pay higher costs for regulation.